 Fr Chilufya was in Canada to speak at a public event, sponsored by CJI, on the topic “Tax justice and the common good.”

-While in Canada, Fr Chilufya also met with networks and organizations in Canada that work on corporate social responsibility, including the Canadian Network on Corporate Accountability (CNCA), and he was interviewed by The Catholic Register and by Salt and Light TV.
+While in Canada, Fr Chilufya also met with networks and organizations in Canada that work on corporate social responsibility, including the Canadian Network on Corporate Accountability (CNCA), and he was interviewed by Salt and Light TV and The Catholic Register and included in the news section of the online Jesuit publication Companions.

 Duty of care